skvark/Arduino-Spectrum-VU-meter/README.md

 There's some design flaws in the shield.
 You have to probably add more decoupling capasitors, I used 0,1 uF and 4,7 uF on each IC.
 I noticed also that adding 47 pF ceramic capasitor between XLAT and SCLK outputs on the last shield in the stack made the circuit a lot more stable and flicker free.
 Don't ask why :D

+Every shield has daisy_in and daisy_out pinouts.
+I have no experience engineering this kind of stuff so to connect the pinouts to the next shield you have be creative.

+On the first shield __there has to be jumpers__ in the another pinouts (near the edge of the PCB).
+Signal wont get to any of the shields if the first shield is not connected to Arduino outputs.
+Leave these pinouts alone in other shields, no use for them after the first one.

+I will design new revision of the board later, there's not enough holes for all the caps etc.

 More to come...

 **4. Part list**